-In a recent blog, I relayed the story about a senior executive who advised the flight department that the best way to get a seat at the corporate planning table was “to bring relevance to the party.”
+In a recent blog on collateral duties, I relayed the story about a senior executive who advised the flight department that the best way to get a seat at the corporate planning table was “to bring relevance to the party.”

 If someone asked you how a flight department can “bring relevance to the party,” what would you say?

 The Oxford Dictionary defines relevance as “the quality or state of being closely connected or appropriate.”

 That definition sounds almost like a dichotomy for an aviation operation.